 |Simone Maag de Moura Cunha

-2 Only partially registered in Straumann’s share register.
+2 Not or only partially registered in the share register

 Entries in the share register

 There are no statutory rules concerning deadlines for entry in the share register.
 However, for organizational reasons, the share register is closed several days before the General Meeting.
-Participation and voting at the 2018 General Meeting is reserved for shareholders registered with voting rights in the share register on 21 March 2019.
-Shareholders who sell their shares prior to the Meeting are no longer entitled to vote.
+The cut-off date for inscriptions is announced in the invitation to the General Meeting.

 Shareholders’ participation rights

-Each share duly entered in Straumann’s share register as being held in the shareholder’s own name and for the shareholder’s own account entitles the shareholder to one vote.
-On 31 December 2018, 73% of the issued capital was registered in the share register.
-All shares have the same entitlements to dividends.
-There are no preferential rights granted to any shareholders or shares.
+Each share duly entered in the share register entitles the shareholder to one vote.
+On 31 December 2021, approximately 70.9% (2020: 71.5%) of the issued capital was registered in the share register.

 All shareholders may be represented at the General Meeting by a proxy.
-Proxies and directives issued to the independent voting representative may either be given in writing or online via the AREG.CH AG shareholder application 'NetVote'.
+Proxies and directives issued to the independent voting representative may be given either in writing or online.
 Other voting representatives must have a proxy signed by hand by the shareholder.
 The Board of Directors decides whether proxies shall be recognized.

 The independent voting representative is elected by the General Meeting for a term of office until the end of the next AGM and can be re-elected.
 In the case of a vacancy, the Board of Directors shall designate an independent voting representative for the next General Meeting.

-Shareholders who individually or jointly represent shares with a par value of at least CHF 15 000 may request that an item be included in the agenda.
-The request shall be in writing at least 45 days before the General Meeting and must set forth the agenda items and the proposals of the shareholder(s).
+Shareholders who individually or jointly represent shares with a par value of at least CHF 15 000 may ask for an item to be included in the agenda.
+The request shall be in writing at least 45 days before the General Meeting and must set forth the agenda items and the proposals of the shareholder(s)

-The meeting also approved the compensation of the Board of Directors and the Executive Management and – in a consultative vote – the Compensation Report.
+- The fixed compensation of the Board of Directors and the Executive Management.

-The minutes of the meeting (including the voting results) are published here.
+The minutes of the meeting (including voting results) are published here.